juicedata/juicefs/docs/en/security/trash.md

 This feature requires JuiceFS v1.0.0 or higher
 :::

-For storage system, data safety is always one of the key elements to concern.
-Therefore, JuiceFS enables **trash** feature by default, which will automatically move the user-removed files into a hidden directory named `.trash`, and keep the data for a period of time before cleaning.
+Data security is crucial for storage system, therefore JuiceFS enables the trash feature by default: files deleted by user will be kept in a hidden directory named `.trash` under JuiceFS root, and wait for expiration.

+With trash enabled, if application frequently delete or overwrite files, expect larger usage in object storage than the actual file system, because trash directory contain the following type of files:

+1. Files deleted by user, they can be directly viewed and manipulated in the `.trash` directory
+2. Data blocks created during file overwrites (see [FAQ](../faq.md#what-is-the-implementation-principle-of-juicefs-supporting-random-write)) are kept in trash as well, but users won't be able to see these files, thus cannot be force deleted by default, see [Recovery/Purge](#recover-purge)

 ## Configure